Definition of Ongoing Employee

 Ongoing employees are people who typically work non-traditional schedules for an ALE.
 Even so, they may still meet the general definition of an FTE (full-time equivalent) employee by working at least 130 hours per month.

-New hires are not considered to be part of the ongoing employee definition because they have not completed the associated mandatory employment measurement period.
+New hires are not considered to be part of the ongoing employee definition.
+This is because they have not completed the associated mandatory employment measurement period.

 Why is understanding ongoing employees important to my business?

-Understanding the ongoing employee term is critical if your business qualifies as an applicable large employer (ALE) because you employ 50 or more individuals.
+Understanding the ongoing employee term is critical if your business qualifies as an applicable large employer (ALE).
+ALEs employ 50 or more individuals.
 This term affects your ability to comply with federal and state regulations.

 Even as important, correctly applying the ongoing employee designation to those who may otherwise be considered an alternative schedule employee provides you the ability to offer benefits without jeopardizing your qualified benefit plans.
 It also makes you a desirable employer in the eyes of potential and current employees, thereby increasing hiring and retention rates.